-- Make the students understand the basic mechanism of enzyme action, - Make the students learn the characterization and purification of enzymes and its applications
+- Make the students understand the basic mechanism of enzyme action, - Make the students learn the characterization and purification of applications and its

 UNIT I INTRODUCTION TO ENZYMES

 Classification of enzymes.
 Mechanisms of enzyme action; concept of active site and energetics of enzyme substrate complex formation; specificity of enzyme action; principles of catalysis - collision theory, transition state theory; role of entropy in catalysis.